simrangera213/Questopedia/data/nlu.md

 - The process of removing weeds is known as?
 - How are crops grown?

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later

-## intent:affirm
-- yes
-- indeed
-- of course
-- that sounds good
-- correct

-## intent:deny
-- no
-- never
-- I don't think so
-- don't like that
-- no way
-- not really

 ## intent:bot_challenge
 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?

+## intent:long_feedback
+- long feedback
+- start feedback
+- give feedback
+- begin feedback